 Have you been hit by a Google link penalty?
 Our backlink removal and penalty recovery course will give you the knowledge and tools you need to get back on track.

 Call our Sales team today 0808 252 4704

 This one day course will equip you with this skills required to recover from a manual or algorithmic Penguin penalty.

 If you've been involved in active link building to your website then it's easy to contravene Google's best practice guidelines.
 This can lead to a penalty that can erode your organic search rankings and destroy your traffic.

 Google Penguin was introduced in 2012 in order to combat link spam such as link networks, low quality directories and the overuse of exact match anchor texts.
 Since then Jellyfish has built up considerable experience in identifying, analysing and removing link penalties.

-This course is designed to share that experience with you and will be led by one of our expert SEO team.
-We also offer private training courses tailored to your needs, which are ideal if you have a team you want to bring up to speed on how to spot and remove a Penguin penalty.
+This private course can tailored to your needs, which is ideal if you have a team you want to bring up to speed on how to spot and remove a Penguin penalty.

 The course aims to help you assess whether your site has been hit by a link penalty and provide you with the steps necessary to remove one.
 We'll discuss the types of link penalty you can receive and will help you identify how to spot, remove and avoid low quality links pointing to your site.

 As well as learning how to assess the quality of backlinks, we will also teach you how to remove and disavow backlinks and how to create a Google reconsideration request.